 ABSTRACT:Our study aimed to define the available native bone dimensions and safe limits for implant placement in the mandibular inter-foraminal region using CBCT imaging.
 100 CBCT scans were evaluated for bone dimensions, anterior loop of the inferior alveolar nerve, the lingual foramina and canals.
 Mean bone height was 20.34±3.3mm.
 Range: 13.69-26.98mm.
 Mean unilateral ridge length was 19.44±1.8mm.
 Midline lingual foramina showed a 99% prevalence-single canal in 41 cases, 2 canals in 53 cases, 3 canals in 5 cases.
 The bucco-lingual width traversed by the lingual canal from lingual cortex was upto the middle third in the majority of cases (77%).
 The anterior loop was present in 45% of the population: bilaterally in 30% and unilaterally in 15%.The mean anterior extent was 2.68±0.8 mm and range was 1.01 to 4.36mm.
 So keeping a standard reference level of 6 mm of crestal bone width, majority of cases showed a possibility to place implants upto 15 mm in length in the inter-foraminal region.
 The implant osteotomy could be positioned far enough buccally to avoid lingual vessel trauma.
 A safe zone of 3.5-4 mm anterior to the mesial border of the mental foramen should be maintained to account for the presence of an anterior loop.

 How to cite this article:

-Tanya M Lobo, Ratnadeep C Patil and Marco S Cune.
+Tanya M Lobo, Ratnadeep C Patil, Marco S Cune.
 Bone dimension assessment for placement of implants in the interforaminal region of the mandible: A cone beam computed tomography study.
-International Journal of Applied Dental Sciences.
-2018; 4(1): 101-105.
+Int J Appl Dent Sci 2018;4(1):101-105.